userMoro/schip/README.md

 # More
 After building an app to use (for device or controller) using "./schip.sh -u -d/-c", a copy will be placed in the "executables" folder.

-You can then decide use those executables directly from there.
+You can then decide to use those executables directly from there.
 To check the usage of the executables, execute the file without arguments.